treefrogframework/treefrog-framework/docs/user-guide/en/model/sql-query.md

 }
 ```

-The same method can be used for the TSqlQuery class because it inherits the [QSqlQuery class](http://doc.qt.io/qt-4.8/qsqlquery.html){:target="_blank"} of Qt.
+The same method can be used for the TSqlQuery class, because it inherits the [QSqlQuery class](http://doc.qt.io/qt-4.8/qsqlquery.html){:target="_blank"} of Qt.

-<span style="color: #b22222">**In brief: Queries can be generated using placeholders in all cases.** </span>
+<span style="color: #b22222">**In brief: queries can be created using placeholders in all cases.** </span>

-In fact, you can see in the [query log]({{ site.baseurl }}/user-guide/en/helper-reference/logging.html){:target="_blank"} any query that has been executed.
+In fact, you can see any query that has been executed in the [query log]({{ site.baseurl }}/user-guide/en/helper-reference/logging.html){:target="_blank"} file.

 ## Reading a Query From a File

-Because it's necessary to compile after every time you write or modify a query statement in the source code, you might find it a bit of a hassle during application development.
+Because it's necessary to compile after every time you write or modify a query statement in the source code, you might find it a bit of a hassle during the application development.
 To alleviate this, there is a mechanism for writing only query statements to a separate file to be loaded at runtime.

-The file is placed in the sql directory (however, the directory can be changed through *application.ini*).
+The file is placed in the sql directory (however, the directory can be changed through the *application.ini*).
 The *insert_blog.sql* is temporary, I'll describe the contents below.

 ```sql
 INSERT INTO blog (id, title, body) VALUES (?, ?, ?)